nuscarrick/MetricsMonitor/README.md

 ## v2.7

-- RF and MP meter displays have been replaced by ACI and CCI in signal meter module 3
+- RF and MP meter displays have been replaced by ACI and CCI in signal meter module 3.
+The calculation basis comes from https://github.com/R100DX/SignalGuard (Thanks to mateusz100)
 - Added a new graphical display of signal value, MP, ACI and CCI to the Canavas Signal Plot Display (Thanks to GOR for the template and inspiration)
 - The 5-band audiometer corrects the treatment of signals with different phases